Start Printed Page 18898

 (2) The fee for services will not affect competition in the marketplace;

-(4) Based on the average price paid to growers for cotton from the 2012 crop of 0.7162 cents per pound, 500 pound bales of cotton are worth an average of $358.10 each.
-The user fee for classification services, $2.20 per bale, is less than one percent of the value of an average bale of cotton.
+(4) Based on the average price paid to growers for cotton from the 2011 crop of 0.885 cents per pound, 500 pound bales of cotton are worth an average of $442.50 each.
+The proposed user fee for classification services, $2.20 per bale, is less than one half percent of the value of an average bale of cotton.

 Fees for Classification Under the Cotton Statistics and Estimates Act of 1927

-This final rule establishes a 2013 user fee of $2.20 per bale charged to producers for cotton classification—the same level as the 2012 user fee.
+This proposed rule would maintain a 2012 user fee of $2.20 per bale charged to producers for cotton classification for the 2013 cotton crop.
+This fee is set at the same level as the 2012 user fee.
 The 2013 user fee was set in accordance to section 14201 of the Food, Conservation, and Energy Act of 2008 (Pub.
 L. 110-234) (2008 Farm Bill).
-Section 14201 of the 2008 Farm Bill provides that: (1) the Secretary shall make available cotton classification services to producers of cotton, and provide for the collection of classification fees from participating producers or agents that voluntarily agree to collect and remit the fees on behalf of the producers; (2) classification fees collected and the proceeds from the sales of samples submitted for classification shall, to the extent practicable, be used to pay the cost of the services provided, including administrative and supervisory costs; (3) the Secretary shall announce a uniform classification fee and any applicable surcharge for classification services not later than June 1 of the year in which the fee applies; and (4) in establishing the amount of fees under this section, the Secretary shall consult with representatives of the United States cotton industry.
+Section 14201 of the 2008 Farm Bill provides that: (1) The Secretary shall make available cotton classification services to producers of cotton, and provide for the collection of classification fees from participating producers or agents that voluntarily agree to collect and remit the fees on behalf of the producers; (2) classification fees collected and the proceeds from the sales of samples submitted for classification shall, to the extent practicable, be used to pay the cost of the services provided, including administrative and supervisory costs; (3) the Secretary shall announce a uniform classification fee and any applicable surcharge for classification services not later than June 1 of the year in which the fee applies; and (4) in establishing the amount of fees under this section, the Secretary shall consult with representatives of the United States Start Printed Page 18899cotton industry.
 At pages 313-314, the Joint Explanatory Statement of the committee of conference for section 14201 stated the expectation that the cotton classification fee would be established in the same manner as was applied during the 1992 through 2007 fiscal years.
 Specifically, it states that the classification fee should continue to be a basic, uniform fee per bale fee as determined necessary to maintain cost-effective cotton classification service.
 Further, in consulting with the cotton industry, the Secretary should demonstrate the level of fees necessary to maintain effective cotton classification services and provide the Department of Agriculture with an adequate operating reserve, while also working to limit adjustments in the year-to-year fee.

-Accordingly, § 28.909, paragraph (b) reflects the continuation of the cotton classification fee at $2.20 per bale.
+Accordingly, § 28.909, paragraph (b) would reflect the continuation of the cotton classification fee at $2.20 per bale.

-As provided for in the 1987 Act, a 5 cent per bale discount continues to be applied to voluntary centralized billing and collecting agents as specified in § 28.909(c).
+As provided for in the 1987 Act, a 5 cent per bale discount would continue to be applied to voluntary centralized billing and collecting agents as specified in § 28.909(c).

-The fee for returning samples after classification in § 28.911 remains at 50 cents per sample.
+The fee for returning samples after classification in § 28.911 would remain at 50 cents per sample.

 Start List of Subjects